 Glancing at the car behind me I spoke to my rear-view mirror: “There, I probably saved you from a speeding fine!”

-Impatient drivers who sit on my tail annoy me because I try always to keep to the legal limit and drive safely.
+Impatient drivers who sit on my tailgate annoy me because I try always to keep to the legal limit and drive safely.
 But they try to make out I am the one doing wrong.
 One day a few weeks previously I had received a speeding ticket when I failed to see a 60 km sign and was driving at what I thought was the limit of 70 km per hour.

 About an hour after I saw the police van, I drove back along the mountain road towards home.
 Coming over the crest, there it was, still sitting there.
 I checked my speed again: 70 km per hour!
 I’d failed to take take pressure off the accelerator for those few seconds after the upward slope.
 Arriving home I was so angry at myself for not keeping the road law I told Father to send me to Hell!